Amr-Ellethy1/Amr-Ellethy1/README.md

 #### 📝 Recent Blog Posts
 <!-- blog starts -->
-* Add links or titles to your blog posts here
+* Add links or titles to your blog posts here if available
 <!-- blog ends -->

 </td>